deimosowen/Mattermost_CaseOneBot/README.md

    - Using the channel link: `!invite; https://your-mattermost-server.com/teamname/channels/general`

 ### Google Calendar Integration
 * `!calendar` - Initiates the Google Calendar integration process.
-Upon invocation, the user will receive a link to grant the bot access to their Google Calendar data (read-only).
+Upon invocation, the user will receive a link to grant the bot access to their Google Calendar data.
 * `!calendar-remove` - Removes the Google Calendar integration for the current user.
 This action will revoke the bot's permission to access the user's Google Calendar.
+* `!meet` - Creates a Google Meet meeting.
+Variants:
+   - `!meet` - Creates a quick meeting with default settings.
+   - `!meet; [user-list]` - Creates a meeting with specified users.
+   - `!meet; [user-list]; [meeting title]` - Creates a meeting with a title and specified users.
+   - `!meet; [user-list]; [meeting title]; [60m|1h]` - Additionally, set the duration of the meeting using 'm' for minutes or 'h' for hours.
+Defaults to 15 minutes if no duration is specified.

 ### Message Forwarding
 - `!forward; [id source channel]; [id target channel]; [message]; [thread-message]` - Sets up message forwarding from source to target channel with an optional message and an optional thread message.
 For more details on tags used in `[message]`, see the [wiki](https://github.com/deimosowen/Mattermost_CaseOneBot/wiki/Tags).